French colonial empire: Failed invasion of Egypt

-Second French colonial empire (after 1830)
+Second French colonial empire (post-1830)

 At the close of the Napoleonic Wars, most of France's colonies were restored to it by Britain, notably Guadeloupe and Martinique in the West Indies, French Guiana on the coast of South America, various trading posts in Senegal, the Île Bourbon (Réunion) in the Indian Ocean, and France's tiny Indian possessions; however, Britain finally annexed Saint Lucia, Tobago, the Seychelles, and the Isle de France (now Mauritius).

 In 1825 Charles X sent an expedition to Haïti, resulting in the Haiti indemnity controversy.

 The beginnings of the second French colonial empire were laid in 1830 with the French invasion of Algeria, which was fully conquered by 1903.
 Historian Ben Kiernan estimates that 825,000 Algerians died during the conquest by 1875.